Austin package explosion leaves teen dead, woman hurt after second blast in 2 weeks

 She said her neighbors are very good neighbors, "church-going' people who are "a very good family."

-Manley said the blast on Monday was similar to another explosion on March 2 that left a man dead.
+Manley said the blast bore a resemblance to the March 2 explosion that killed one man.

 In that incident, 39-year-old Anthony Stephan House was killed after a "device" exploded on the front porch of his home in the city's northeast Harris Ridge neighborhood about 12 miles north of Monday's blast.
 Both explosions occurred in the early-morning hours.

-TEXAS MAN KILLED BY 'DEVICE' AT HOME IDENTIFIED AS POLICE PROBE IF HE CONSTRUCTED IT
+TEXAS MAN KILLED BY 'DEVICE' AT HOME IDENTIFIED

 House's death was initially called a homicide, but police last week said it was considered a suspicious death because officials hadn't ruled out the possibility the victim may have constructed and accidentally detonated the device himself.
 Manley said that case has now been reclassified as a homicide as of Monday.